| Acne

 normal level of hormones in the body.
 Pimples usually occur

+on the face but can occur anywhere.
+What general treatment is available for acne?
 Acne is often treated by dermatologists (doctors who

 specialize in skin problems).
 These doctors treat all kinds